-How To Gain Your Clients Loyalty – Client Retention
+How To Gain Client Loyalty – Client Retention

-Client retention is the key for any business to grow, especially in travel.
-Cost effective marketing takes planning, understanding, research and time – it isn’t a case of just simply throwing money at marketing.
+Client loyalty and retention is the key for any business to grow, especially in travel.
+Cost-effective marketing takes planning, understanding, research and time – it isn’t a case of just simply throwing money at marketing.

 This is truly something money can’t buy but is more valuable than any marketing you will pay for.

 Here are some tips from The Protected Trust Services Communications & Marketing Department to help you develop your Tour Operator or Travel Business

 - Exclusive Offers – Exclusive offers can be reduced rates or the best rates in the industry for a certain trip, hotel, or experience.
 However, this route tends to be difficult to maintain and will negatively affect your profit margin.
 The cheap route is not generally the best route.

 However, if your travel business has different ideas or different packages that are unique and exclusive to your company this too is an exclusive offer.
 Unique packages, services and experiences are an extremely strong tools to keep client’s coming back for more.

 If you concentrate on a niche market within travel, or you have developed unique products this is something to keep developing and will truly become your Unique Selling Point (USP).